JetBrains/junie-guidelines/guidelines/typescript/vue/nuxt/guidelines-with-explanations.md

 - Async/await provides cleaner syntax for handling promises compared to .then() chains
 - Template literals (`${variable}`) are more readable than string concatenation with + operators

-## Nuxt.js Best Practices
+## Nuxt Best Practices
-- Use useFetch or useAsyncData only for reactive data fetching
+- Use Composition API with `<script setup>` for components
+- Leverage auto-imports for Vue and Nuxt composables
+- Use Nuxt modules instead of manual configurations
-- Implement proper error handling for API calls
+- Implement proper error handling with error.vue
-- Use $fetch for direct API calls (or when no reactivity is necessary/intended)
-- Create API services for complex operations
-- Leverage server routes for sensitive operations

 **Explanation:**
 - Nuxt 3 is built on Vue 3, Vite, and TypeScript, offering significant performance improvements over Nuxt 2